delphix/dcs-for-azure-templates/dcsazure_AzureSQL_to_AzureSQL_discovery_pl/README.md

   (default `dbo`)
 * `METADATA_RULESET_TABLE` - This is the table to be used for storing the discovered ruleset (default `discovered_ruleset`)
+* `DATASET` - This is used to identify data that belongs to this pipeline in the metadata store (default `AZURESQL`)
+* `METADATA_EVENT_PROCEDURE_NAME` - This is the name of the procedure used to capture pipeline information in the metadata data store and sets the discovery state on the items discovered during execution (default `insert_adf_discovery_event`).
+* `NUMBER_OF_ROWS_TO_PROFILE` - This is the number of rows we should select for profiling, note that raising this value could cause requests to fail (default `1000`).

 ### Parameters

-* `P_SOURCE_DATABASE` - String - This is the database in AzureSQL that contains data we wish to profile
+* `P_SOURCE_DATABASE` - String - This is the database in AzureSQL that may contain sensitive data
-* `P_SOURCE_SCHEMA` - String - This is the schema within the above source database that we will profile
+* `P_SOURCE_SCHEMA` - String - This is the schema within the above source database that may contain sensitive data
+* `P_REDISCOVER` - This is a Bool that specifies if we should re-execute the data discovery dataflow for previously discovered files that have not had their schema modified (default `true`)